-- Student support services can be found at the IPFW Center for Academic Support and Advancement (CASA).
-More specifically, the Writing Center (located on the second floor of Helmke Library) can assist students in outlining, composing, and proofreading their written work. - Two resources with which all students should be familiar are the IPFW Student Handbook and course bulletin.
+- Student support services can be found at the Purdue Fort Wayne Academic Support Services page.
+More specifically, the Writing Center (located on the second floor of Helmke Library) can assist students in outlining, composing, and proofreading their written work. - Two resources with which all students should be familiar are the Purdue University Fort Wayne Student Handbook and course bulletin.

-The instructor can include a file with the list of IPFW support services and links posted at the course's Blackboard site or add the list of services provided in the IPFW syllabus template or both.
+The instructor can include a file with the list of Purdue Fort Wayne support services and links posted at the course's Brightspace site or add the list of services provided in the Purdue Fort Wayne syllabus template or both.

-Standard 4: Course Goals and Objectives
+Standard 4: Course Goals and Objectives (Back to Rubric)